score-spec/score-compose/e2e-tests/README.md

 # score-compose end-to-end test suite

-This end to end test suite is there to ensure the continuous functionality of the score-compose CLI as well as the functionality of the included examples.
+This end-to-end test suite ensures continuous functionality of the score-compose CLI as well as the functionality of the included examples.

 ## Contribution
 Contribution to this test suite requires basic understanding of the [RobotFramework](www.robotframework.org).
 As well as the used libraries